EidHachem/Leaderboard/README.md

 # Leaderboard

-- In this project, I built a basic leaderboard that displays the scores of users.
+- In this project, I built a basic leaderboard that fetch data from the Leaderboard API and display it for the user with the ability to add new data.

 ## Built With